There's one thing most cell phone owners know: not all phones work with all cell phone carriers.

 - Customized plans: The big guys' main offerings are based on unlimited data.
 While that sounds ideal, the average smartphone owner uses less than 3GB of data per month, not at all justifying the pricey purchase of an unlimited data plan.
 MVNOs allow you to pay for what you need, with no strings attached.

 - No contracts or credit checks: Speaking of no strings attached, MVNOs are prepaid carriers, meaning that if you find yourself dissatisfied with the service, you can leave at any time.
 Better yet, you'll never have to deal with a credit check or two-year commitment.

 - Keep your freedom: Did you know you can keep your phone?
-MVNOs welcome - and often require - bringing your own device.
+MVNOs welcome - and often require - bringing your own device, so you'll have to bring an unlocked GSM phone and SIM card.
 While those phone financing plans are tempting, you're tacking an additional $10 - $30 to your monthly bill, and that adds up to between $120 and $360 per year.